jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - could also be an internet socket (e.g., TCP/IP socket): a mechanism for inter-process communication between networked processes (usually on different machines)
   - **the combo of an IP address and port information**; this enables end-to-end communication between specific applications (often on different machines, but could be a `localhost` and a browser on the same machine) (e.g., `216.3.128.12:8080`) [^10]
   - sockets are implemented by instantiating *socket objects* (often following the Berkeley sockets API model:  `bind()`, `listen()`, `accept()`, `connect()`, etc. Ruby, Python, Node.js use this) [^10]

+#### **SSE**
+- (Server-Sent Events)
+- a networking API that enables efficient server-to-client streaming of text-based event data (it does not require the client to request updates after the initial connection request)[^39]
+  - uses a single, long-lived TCP connection (leaves the initial TCP connection open) to push messages to the client once they are available (this connection will only work from server to client)
+  - generally low-latency
+  - only works with a client-server model
+  - does not allow for request streaming (e.g., streaming a large upload to the server)
+  - specifically designed for UTF-8 data, binary streaming is inefficient

 #### **Stateful (simulation)**
 - HTTP can simulate statefulness through techniques such as: [^27]